iomesh/docs/docs/volume-operations/expand-pv.md

     kubectl apply -f pvc.yaml
     ```

-4. Verify that the PVC capacity is already expanded.
+4. View the PVC and the corresponding PV.

+    > **_NOTE:** The PV capacity will be changed to the new value set, but the capacity value in the PVC will remain the same until it is used by the pod.

     ```bash
     kubectl get pvc example-pvc
     ```

-    After running the command, you should see an example below and get the volume name.
+   If successful, you should see output below.

     ```output
-    NAME          STATUS   VOLUME                                     CAPACITY    ACCESS MODES   STORAGECLASS                AGE example-pvc   Bound    pvc-b2fc8425-9dbc-4204-8240-41cb4a7fa8ca   20Gi        RWO            iomesh-csi-driver   11m
+    NAME          STATUS   VOLUME                                     CAPACITY    ACCESS MODES   STORAGECLASS                AGE example-pvc   Bound    pvc-b2fc8425-9dbc-4204-8240-41cb4a7fa8ca   10Gi        RWO            iomesh-csi-driver   11m
     ```

-5. Once the PVC modification is applied, the PV capacity will be expanded as well.
-Run the following command to see if the PV capacity is expanded as expected.
+5. Verify that the PV capacity was expanded.
+You can find the PV name from the PVC output.

     ```bash
     kubectl get pv pvc-b2fc8425-9dbc-4204-8240-41cb4a7fa8ca # The PV name you get in Step 4.
     ```

-    After running the command, you should see an example like this:
+    If successful, you should see output below:
     ```output
-    NAME                                       CAPACITY   RECLAIM POLICY   STATUS   CLAIM                 STORAGECLASS pvc-b2fc8425-9dbc-4204-8240-41cb4a7fa8ca   20Gi       Retain           Bound    default/example-pvc   iomesh-csi-driver
+    NAME                                       CAPACITY   RECLAIM POLICY   STATUS   CLAIM                 STORAGECLASS pvc-b2fc8425-9dbc-4204-8240-41cb4a7fa8ca   20Gi       Delete           Bound    default/example-pvc   iomesh-csi-driver
     ```